 The environmental due diligence inspection standards are set by the Environmental Protection Agency (EPA).
 Environmental Professionals (EPs), those who possess sufficient specific education, training, and experience necessary to adequately conduct environmental due diligence investigations, work with the User to determine an appropriate extent of evaluation of the property according to their goals and level of risk tolerance.

 If you plan to purchase or lease a property, performing a thorough environmental due diligence assessment is a wise way to protect yourself from avoidable risk and is often a step required by finance and lending institutions.
-Doing so can avoid potential impacts to your health and finances, the health of your employees and the community, and the environment.
+Doing so can avoid potential impacts on your health and finances, the health of your employees and the community, and the environment.

 What Is Environmental Due Diligence?